jjoshua1923/Creating-tasks/README.md

 # Task App Javascript
-This is an effective easy-to-do list that is built with HTML, CSS, and Javascript.
+This is an effective task-app that is built with HTML, CSS, and Javascript.
 This is a task management tool that you can use to create schedules, manage time, and stay focused.